krishahn/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

             }
           }

-6. Click **Enable**.

-## Connect Drill to HBase to Query the Hive Remote Metastore Indirectly

-You can connect to HBase (or MapR) and query the Hive remote metastore indirectly.
-You need to update the default Hive storage plugin to add the following things:

-* The Thrift URI and port
-* The default location of files
-* ZooKeeper quorum and port properties expected by the HBaseStorageHandler.
-  Drill discovers HBase services using these properties.

-If you use the HBase storage plugin, the ZooKeeper quorum and port properties that you add to the Hive storage plugin are the same, assuming you want to use the same HBase database.

-### Hive Remote Metastore Configuration Through HBase

-To register a remote Hive metastore with Drill through HBase:

-1. Issue the following command to start the Hive metastore service on the system specified in the `hive.metastore.uris`:
-   `hive --service metastore`
-2. In the [Drill Web Console]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-console), select the **Storage** tab.
-3. In the list of disabled storage plugins in the Drill Web Console, click **Update** next to `hive`.
-4. In the configuration window, add the `Thrift URI` and port to `hive.metastore.uris` as [described earlier]({{site.baseurl}}/docs/hive-storage-plugin/#connect-drill-to-the-hive-remote-metastore-directly).
-5. Change the default location of files to suit your environment as [described earlier]({{site.baseurl}}/docs/hive-storage-plugin/#connect-drill-to-the-hive-remote-metastore-directly).
-6. In the configuration window, add the names of the ZooKeeper quorum hosts and the ZooKeeper port, for example 2181.
+6. If you do not query HBase, skip this step.
+If you query HBase, in the configuration window, add the names of the ZooKeeper quorum hosts and the ZooKeeper port, for example 2181.

         {
           "type": "hive",